 Enter VideoWave II, by MGI Software.
 The first release of this little gem had already established a firm hold on the home video editing market by the time I got into the hobby.
 It had a wonderfully intuitive, straight-forward interface, but, despite its claims to be compatible with my WinTV tuner, it wasn’t.
 Most of my earliest attempts wound up in the Recycle Bin.
 The audio and video in my test clips were out of sync, and the video quality was shit.
 Back to the drawing board.
 I needed something designed specifically for recording digital video on a PC.

 After another week of research, I found something I was sure would work.
 I went down to Best Buy and bought an external video capture board called the Dazzle Multimedia Digital Video Creator.
 At last, I finally had what I needed to build my own video editing studio.
 The entire setup cost me $350 – the Dazzle was $250, VideoWave another $100 – and I could not have been happier.

-Today, I use MovAVI to record mainstream sources, and Pinnacle Studio Ultimate for editing.
+Today, I use MovAVI to record mainstream sources and Corel Video Studio Ultimate for editing.
 Click here for detailed information about my current setup.

 Have you ever thought about cutting down the longer clips to feature just the money shots?

 Deciding how much buildup to include is one of the trickiest aspects of my editing process, especially when the money shot is only a few seconds long.
 It depends on what’s happening in the scene.
 Personally, a scene is less enjoyable to watch without some context.

 Do you ever plan to charge for access?